yumium/tech_notes/MLOps.md

 MLOps myths

 - Deploying is easy.
 Deploying reliably is hard
-- # of models in production is high
+- Number of models in production is high
 - Model updates and deploying updates is fast (minute iteration)